ARMZ Uranium Holding

 Atomredmetzoloto, JSC, (ARMZ Uranium Holding Co.), the Mining Division of Rosatom State Atomic Energy Corporation, is a Russian uranium producer internally ranked sixth in the world in terms of uranium production and second in terms of in-situ uranium reserves.
+ARMZ Uranium is the only uranium producer with operations inside Russia.

 History

 ARMZ Uranium Holding Co.
 (Atomredmetzoloto, JSC) is a former state concern established in 1991, which evolved from the First Main Directorate of the USSR Ministry of Medium Machine-Building Industry.
 The concern was an industrial complex comprising mining and processing enterprises located in six countries of the Commonwealth of Independent States (i.e., Russia, Ukraine, Uzbekistan, Kazakhstan, Tajikistan, and Kyrgyzstan).

 Early Days

-The project for restructuring the nuclear industry resulted in the creation of Atomic Energy Power Corporation (Atomenergoprom, or AEP), a vertically integrated company embracing enterprises of the civil nuclear industry.
+The project for restructuring the nuclear industry resulted in the creation of Atomic Energy Power Corporation (Atomenergoprom, or AEP), a vertically integrated company encompassing enterprises of the civil nuclear industry.
 In early August 2007, Atomenergoprom acquired a 100% stake in Atomredmetzoloto, which became Russia’s flagship uranium mining company.

-The fundamental changes to restructure the nuclear industry were fraught with Atomenergoprom executing the consolidation of all uranium mining companies in Russia.
+The fundamental changes to restructure the nuclear industry were fraught with Atomenergoprom executed the consolidation of all uranium mining companies in Russia.
 To achieve its goals, Atomenergoprom transferred its shares in mining companies to ARMZ, i.e., 80.3% in Priargunsky Industrial Mining and Chemical Union (PIMCU), 97.85% in Dalur, and 99.99% in Khiagda.
 ARMZ took over Rusburmash, JSC in 200, and acquired a 100% stake in the authorized capital of VNIPIpromtechnologii, JSC in 2010.

+In 2008, ARMZ announced a Russian-Armenian 50-50 joint venture to explore for uranium resources in Armenia's Syunik Province.
+However, according to the World Nuclear Association, the joint venture was a failure and was shut down in the middle of 2015.